Testing Many Restrictions Under Heteroskedasticity: Asymptotic size and power

 \section{Asymptotic size and power}

 This section studies the asymptotic properties of the proposed test.
 Specifically, we provide a set of regularity conditions under which the test has a correct asymptotic size and non-trivial power against local alternatives.
 All limits are taken as the sample size $n$ approaches infinity.
-In studying asymptotic size, we allow for the number of restrictions $r$ and/or number of regressors $m$ to be fixed or diverging with $n$, but the ordering $r \le m < n-3$ is maintained throughout the analysis.
-When studying asymptotic power, we focus on the case of many restrictions, i.e. $r$ diverging with $n$.
+In studying asymptotic size, we allow for the number of restrictions $r$ and/or number of regressors $m$ to be fixed or diverging with $n$, and show that the asymptotic size is controlled uniformly over the two situations by the test, which is therefore robust to the type of asymptotics.
+When studying asymptotic power, we focus on the case of many restrictions, i.e., $r$ diverging with $n$.
+The ordering $r \le m < n-3$ is maintained throughout.